 Today CRF’s broiler research is primarily conducted at a dedicated and state of the art facility located in St. Jean-Baptiste, QC, Canada that is owned by our member La Coop fédérée.
 Some of the broiler research farm features include…..

 64 pens with a capacity of 25 to 35 birds per pens (1,600 to 2,240 birds).
 Each pen is equipped with one feeder and one drinker (plus one starter plate for days 0 to 7 of age).
 The research unit features a fully automated ventilation system, a solar wall and heated floors.
 Broilers are fed manually and ad libitum.

-- Per CRF’s standardization trials, the coefficient of variation allows for up to 8 treatments in order to measure a 5% difference.
+- Per CRF’s standardization trials, the coefficient of variation allows for up to 8 treatments with 8 replications in order to measure a 5% difference.

 - CRF member La Coop fédérée owns the breeder farms and hatchery.
 This allows CRF to add a treatment in the breeder farm, collect the eggs and grow-out the birds at the research farm.
 Neonatal feed treatments can be provided at the hatchery and during transportation.

 - Strains that can be used include Cobb 500, Ross 308 and Cobb Sasso.

 - Potential to obtain yield and other processing data.

 - Cost savings by marketing research birds, improving the cost effectiveness of CRF poultry research.

 - All research diets are manufactured under CRF’s specific operating procedures.